The Light Princess at the National Theatre

 The ensemble is full of playful characters and very strong as a whole.
 Musically, there are no show-stopping tunes that stay in your head but the entire story is told very well.
 The finale is spectacularly harmonious but it takes two hours and 40 minutes to get there.
 However, The Light Princess is a continuously sensational feast for your eyes that makes you believe in love and magic once again.
 Perfect in the run up to Christmas, the National’s production will warm you up as the evenings grow colder.
 With echoes of the musicals Wicked, Lord of the Rings and The Little Mermaid, it appeals to the Disney princess in all of us.
 Closing its opening night to a full standing ovation can never be a bad sign either.

-The Light Princess is on at the National Theatre until 9th January 2014, for further information and to book tickets visit here.
+The Light Princess is at the National Theatre until 9th January 2014.
+For further information or to book visit the theatre’s website here.